costaivo/tutorial-reactjs/quotes-100.md

 This HTML file serves as the application shell and includes necessary meta tags for responsive design.

 #### Configure Vite - `vite.config.ts`

+Change the port to run on 3000 instead of the default port.

 ```typescript
 import { defineConfig } from 'vite';